Deposit Account Agreement

 If your items are signed using any facsimile signature or non-manual form of signature, you acknowledge that it is solely for your benefit and convenience.
 You agree that no facsimile signature you have authorized us to honor may be considered a forgery or an unauthorized signature, and that every authorized facsimile signature shall be effective as the signatory’s own original, manual signature.
 You accept sole responsibility for maintaining security over any device affixing the signature as such signature will be effective regardless of whether the person affixing it was authorized to do so.
 Your authorization notwithstanding, we are not obligated to accept or pay any items bearing facsimile signatures.

-Further, most checks and other items are processed automatically, i.e., without individual review of each check or item.
-Therefore, unless we agree in a separate writing, in our sole discretion, upon your request and due to unique circumstances to conduct individual review of checks or other items for more than one signer, you agree that we are acting within common and reasonable banking practices by automatically processing checks and other items, i.e., without individual review of each check or item.
+Further, most checks, drafts, orders, or other items are processed automatically, i.e., without individual review of each item.
+Therefore, unless we agree in a separate writing, in our sole discretion, upon your request and due to unique circumstances to conduct individual review of checks, drafts, orders, or other items for more than one signer, you agree that we are acting within common and reasonable banking practices by automatically processing these items.
 You agree to indemnify, defend, and hold us harmless from and against all loss, costs, damage, liability, and other injury (including reasonable attorney fees) that you or we may suffer or incur as a result of this practice.

-37. Your Waiver of Notice.
-By signing the signature card/Account Information form, you waive any notice of non-payment, dishonor or protest regarding any items credited to or charged against your deposit account.
+45. Your Waiver of Notice.
+By signing the signature card/Account Information form, you waive any notice of non-payment, dishonor or protest regarding any items credited to or charged against your deposit account to the extent permitted by law.
 For example, if a check that you deposited is dishonored and returned to us, we are not required to notify you of the dishonor.

 ACCOUNT SPECIFIC PROVISIONS.
 In addition to the General Rules, the following rules apply to specific types of accounts: